-In this Chapter, we will discuss the Buy Box.
-We’ve previously referenced this term in other chapters and we’ve only briefly discussed it until now.
-Given how the buybox drives the likelihood that you generate sales on Amazon, we believe that it’s absolutely crucial for you to have a solid understanding of:
+We’ve previously referenced the Buy Box in other chapters, but we’ve only briefly discussed it until now.
+Given the importance of the Buy Box in generating sales of your products on Amazon, we believe it’s crucial for you to have a solid understanding of:

 - What the Buy Box is